Ghillermo/CircuitPatchEditor/README.md

 >Added functional prototype menus for macro knob edit/modulation Matrix.
 >Added synth 2, drums and global controls.
 Demo: https://www.reddit.com/r/novationcircuit/comments/vdcduq/comment/icjqw4u/?context=3

+What you can do with it:
+Sound design: tweak and hear any parameter in real time.
+Save session on your Circuit to keep the patch (won't be stored in your library, just in your current session).
+Noodling: response is good enough to perform and jam.
+Reassign macro knobs and reroute the mod matrix.

 This is not a library, this is just an experiment.
 Needs testing.
 If you want to use it in your project please contact me for help.

 I'd love to know your opinion and ideas, it's time to unlock the features we always wanted for the device.
 Contact me and pull requests!